Sparse Covariance Neural Networks: Sparse True Covariance

 \end{proposition}

-That is, the stability of sparse PCA is inversely proportional to the minimum eigenvalue gap.
-This term is not present in the stability of S-VNN, i.e., Thm.~\ref{cor:sparse_stab_hard}, as it is absorbed by the filter Lipschitz constant $P$: indeed, the covariance filter can exhibit a stable frequency behavior for close eigenvalues at the expense of lower discriminability, but the latter is compensated in the subsequent VNN layers that use cascades of filterbanks and non-linearities.
-Thus, hard-thresholded VNNs attain improved stability w.r.t. sparse PCA in sparse covariance setting.
+The stability of sparse PCA is inversely proportional to the minimum eigenvalue gap.
+This term is not present in the stability of S-VNN, i.e., Thm.~\ref{cor:sparse_stab_hard}, as it is absorbed by the filter Lipschitz constant $P$.
+This indicates that the sparse covariance filter can exhibit a stable spectral behavior for close eigenvalues at the expense of lower discriminability (due to the Lipschitz property [Def. \ref{def:filter_lipschitz}]), but the latter is compensated in the subsequent S-VNN layers that use cascades of filterbanks and non-linearities to increase the model expressivity~\cite{Gama_2020,isufi2024graphfilters}.
+Thus, hard-thresholded S-VNNs attain improved stability compared with sparse PCA in the sparse covariance setting.